The Truth About Deadlifting & Growth: Safe Practices for Teens

 • Nutrition: Everyone, especially children and teens, need to eat well.
 To reach their optimal height, they need to consume balanced meals consisting of the right amount of macronutrients and micronutrients.

-In other words, kids’ diets should contain foods like dairy, whole grains, fruits, and
+In other words, kids’ diets should contain foods like dairy, whole grains, fruits, and vegetables.

 • Bone Density: Research has shown that deadlifting and other kinds of weight training can promote bone density more than aerobics.
 By commencing this exercise at a young age, teens can protect themselves from bone loss and muscle weakness later in life.